raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 Next, you will need to adapt your code for this new purpose.

-In this example, we'll start with the code from the last section for the windmill.
+In this example, let's start with the code from the last section for the windmill.

 ```blocks3
 when flag clicked